CleANN: Efficient Full Dynamism in Graph-based Approximate Nearest Neighbor Search: Guided Bridge Building

 \subsubsection{Summary}

-Our bridge building algorithm has 3 key benefits: \begin{enumerate}[topsep=1pt,itemsep=0pt,parsep=0pt,leftmargin=15pt] \item Indexes whose construction and insertion use our algorithm have increased search quality compared to \sysname{FreshVamana}. \item In a sliding window update scenario, our algorithm enables indexes to maintain quality at least as good as if the index were built from scratch with the corresponding data. \item Our method can effectively adapt to the update and query workload. \end{enumerate} In addition, one can adapt \algoname{GuidedBridgeBuild} to other graph-based indexes by modifying the beam search and using other pruning heuristics.
+Our bridge building algorithm has three key benefits: (1) indexes whose construction and insertions use our algorithm have increased search quality under the same backtracking budget compared to \sysname{FreshVamana}, achieving a better search quality-efficiency tradeoff; (2) in a sliding window update scenario, our algorithm consistently improves the recall of the index throughout updates; and (3) our method can effectively adapt to distribution shifts and out-of-distribution queries.
+One can adapt \algoname{GuidedBridgeBuild} to other graph-based indexes by plugging in their backtracking and neighbor pruning mechanisms.